The Opry Heritage Foundation of Oklahoma (OHFO) is a 501(c)3 non- profit organization with the mission to provide

 HOW CAN YOU HELP?
 Do you have instruments you or your children are no longer using?
 We would love to put those to great use in the hands of our students.
 We are also always in need of volunteer music teachers, especially in the areas of piano, guitar and violin.
 For more info, please email firstname.lastname@example.org or call (405)297-9773.

-Stockyards Central is the new temporary home of the Rodeo Opry!
+Stockyards Central is the temporary home of the Oklahoma Opry!

 While we look for our new Opry home, we will continue to provide the best in family-friendly entertainment from Stockyards Central at 2312 Exchange Ave. in Oklahoma City.